 Question 1

-As stated in Article 39 Guidance 2 of the GCP, the investigational drug manager is a pharmacist appointed by the head of the site "to ensure that all investigational drugs are properly managed at the site" and is considered "a person who is not related to the principal investigator".
+As stated in Article 39 Guidance 2 of the GCP, an investigational drug manager is a pharmacist appointed by the Chairperson of the site "to ensure that all investigational drugs are properly managed at the site" and is considered "a person who is not related to the principal investigator".

 Question 2